CloudJJC/CloudJJC/README.md

 - 👋 Hi, I’m @CloudJJC
-- 👀 I’m interested in cloud computing
+- 👀 I’m interested in everything cloud computing
 - 🌱 I’m currently learning how to architect cloud solutions
 - 💞️ I’m looking to collaborate on open source projects
 - 📫 You can reach me on LinkedIn